HassanRasoo98/Final-Exam-Schedular/README.md

 # Final-Exam-Schedular
 Make personalized exam schedule easily just by selecting your subjects from the list.
 Easy to use.
+This repository contains the source code.
+To use the app visit: https://final-exam-navy.vercel.app/

-# To run the project
+# To run the project locally
 You have to run the app.py file contained in the final exam folder (that is the flask file).
 Navigate to the final exam folder using cmd and type this command to run: python app.py the code must run without issue on your local host if you have all the correct packages installed.